 Breaches of our security measures can result in losses.
-Our systems involve the use of customers proprietary information and security breaches, including cyber attacks, could expose us to a risk of loss of this information, litigation, and potential liability.
-Our security measures may be breached due to the actions of outside parties, employee error, malfeasance, or otherwise, and, as a result, an unauthorized party may obtain access to our data or our customers data.
-Additionally, outside parties may attempt to fraudulently induce employees or customers to disclose sensitive information.
+We rely heavily on information technology to conduct our business and any failure, interruption or breach in the security of our systems could severely disrupt our operations.
+Our systems involve the use of clients and Northern Trust's proprietary information and security breaches, including cyber attacks, could expose us to a risk of loss of this information, litigation, and potential liability.
+Our security measures may be breached due to the actions of outside parties, employee error, malfeasance, or otherwise, and, as a result, an unauthorized party may obtain access our clients proprietary information or our own proprietary information.
+For example, outside parties may attempt to use social engineering schemes, such as phishing, to manipulate employees or clients into disclosing sensitive information.
+Information security risks for large financial institutions like us have significantly increased in recent years in part because of the proliferation of new technologies, the use of the Internet and telecommunications technologies to conduct financial transactions, and the increased sophistication and activities of organized crime, hackers, terrorists and other external parties, including foreign state actors.
 Because the techniques used to obtain unauthorized access, disable or degrade service, or sabotage systems change frequently and often are not recognized until launched against a target, we may be unable to anticipate these techniques or to implement adequate preventative measures.
-If an actual or perceived breach of our security occurs, the market perception of the effectiveness of our security measures could be harmed and we could lose customers.
+If an actual or perceived breach of our security occurs, the market perception of the effectiveness of our security measures could be harmed and we could lose clients.